anaxios/grav/pages/08.prologue-of-ochrid/06.june/17.june-17/docs.md

 Pior was a hermit [Silentary] in Nitria.
 Inflamed with love for God, Pior renounced the world at an early age and withdrew to the Egyptian desert, where he heroically lived a life of asceticism.
 It is said that he never sat at the table to eat but that he always ate standing and working.
 When asked why he did this, St. Pior replied: "I do not want to concern myself with eating as an occupation but rather as something marginal."
 When they called him to a council to judge a brother who had committed a sin, Pior arrived carrying a sack of sand on his back and a small bag of sand on his chest.
 Asked what it meant, the saint replied: "The sack of sand on my back represents my sins, which I do not see, and the bag of sand on my chest represents the sins of my brother, whom I have to judge."
 All the brethren were then ashamed and cried out: "This is the path of salvation!"
 Pior lived to be a hundred years old and reposed in the Lord in the fourth century.

-**HYMN OF PRAISE
+#### HYMN OF PRAISE

-####
-**
-**THE HOLY MARTYRS MANUEL, SABEL AND ISHMAEL
+#### THE HOLY MARTYRS MANUEL, SABEL AND ISHMAEL

-####
-**
-Of a Christian mother and a pagan father,
+Of a Christian mother and a pagan father,<br/>

-Three blood brothers, wonderful peacemakers,
+Three blood brothers, wonderful peacemakers,<br/>

-Manuel, Sabel and young Ishmael,
+Manuel, Sabel and young Ishmael,<br/>

-Dead for Christ's sake to earthly delight.
+Dead for Christ's sake to earthly delight.<br/>

-To serve peace they voluntarily set out--
+To serve peace they voluntarily set out--<br/>

-To unite in peace the Persian and Greeks.
+To unite in peace the Persian and Greeks.<br/>

-But Julian the cursed, the servant of the devil,
+But Julian the cursed, the servant of the devil,<br/>

-Began to dispute with the three brothers about the Faith
+Began to dispute with the three brothers about the Faith<br/>

-And proposed that the brothers, in Christ baptized,
+And proposed that the brothers, in Christ baptized,<br/>

-Embrace his faith impure.
+Embrace his faith impure.<br/>

-To the crowned beast the brothers then replied:
+To the crowned beast the brothers then replied:<br/>

-"To change our Faith, we did not come,
+"To change our Faith, we did not come,<br/>

-But peace to make, O Emperor of the Greeks.
+But peace to make, O Emperor of the Greeks.<br/>

-In the Son of God, we have faith.
+In the Son of God, we have faith.<br/>

-The worse for the better can well be given up,
+The worse for the better can well be given up,<br/>

-But the better for the worse, only a madman would exchange."
+But the better for the worse, only a madman would exchange."<br/>

-The enraged emperor--in him hades burned--
+The enraged emperor--in him hades burned--<br/>

-In bitter torments the three brothers slew.
+In bitter torments the three brothers slew.<br/>

-But God the All-seeing, Who the value of each knows,
+But God the All-seeing, Who the value of each knows,<br/>

-Against the evil emperor turned with anger.
+Against the evil emperor turned with anger.<br/>

-Julian, the evil one, weak before God,
+Julian, the evil one, weak before God,<br/>

-A shameful death died, and everyone laughed;
+A shameful death died, and everyone laughed;<br/>

-Everyone laughed who knew his pride,
+Everyone laughed who knew his pride,<br/>
 And through him the weakness of injustice they recognized.

 #### REFLECTION